nasa/cumulus-docs/docs/deployment.md

     $ npm install

-**Note**: The npm install command will add the [kes](http://devseed.com/kes/) utility to the daac-deploy's `node_packages` directory and will be utilized later for most of the AWS deployment commands
+**Note**: The npm install command will add the [kes](http://devseed.com/kes/) utility to the `<daac>-deploy`'s `node_packages` directory and will be utilized later for most of the AWS deployment commands

 The [`cumulus`](https://github.com/cumulus-nasa/cumulus) project contains default configration values in `cumulus/packages/deployment/app.example`, however these need to be customized for your cumulus app.

-Begin by copying the template directory to your project, you will modify it for you daac specific needs later.
+Begin by copying the template directory to your project, you will modify it for your DAAC's specific needs later.

     $ cp -r ../cumulus/packages/deployment/app.example ./app

-[Create a new repository](https://help.github.com/articles/creating-a-new-repository/) `<daac>-deploy` so that you can track daac-specific configuraiton changes:
+[Create a new repository](https://help.github.com/articles/creating-a-new-repository/) `<daac>-deploy` so that you can track your DAAC's configuraiton changes:

     $ git remote set-url origin https://github.com/cumulus-nasa/<daac>-deploy
     $ git push origin master